Sonny Matula

 Jose Sonny Gito Matula (born January 21, 1965) is a labor leader and current president of Federation of Free Workers.
 He was a senatorial candidate in 2019, 2022, and 2025.

 Early life and education

-Matula was born in January 21, 1965, in Sultan sa Barongis, Cotabato (now part of Maguindanao del Sur) but grew up in the town of Loreto, Agusan del Sur.
+Matula was born on January 21, 1965, in Sultan sa Barongis, Cotabato (now part of Maguindanao del Sur) but grew up in the town of Loreto, Agusan del Sur.
 He was the valedictorian of Loreto Central Elementary School.
 He later moved to Butuan and attended Agusan National High School and simultaneously worked as a newsboy to support his studies.
 Matula pursued higher education at Mindanao State University, where he earned a bachelor's degree in political science.

 Career

 Sonny Matula began his career as a legal counsel, serving in this capacity for over 20 years.
 In 2001, he became the executive director of the Presidential Anti-Graft Commission, a position he held until 2002.
 From 2006 to 2010, Matula served as a commissioner of the Social Security System (SSS).
 During this time, he also became a representative at the International Labor Conferences and held other significant roles in labor advocacy.

 In the labor movement, Matula has been a leading figure, serving as the president of the Federation of Free Workers (FFW).
 He also became the Vice President of FFW from 2009 to 2021 and later chaired the Nagkaisa Labor Coalition.
 His advocacy focuses on labor rights, wage increases, and worker protection, and he continues to lead efforts within these organizations.